TempeHS/TempeHS_Ardunio_Boilerplate/TempeHS_3D_Modelling_For_Mechatronics/README.md

 # 3D Models
 These models are provided to support rapid mechatontic prototyping.
-They have been deisgned and tested for TempeHS 3D printers and standard mechatronic components.
+They have been designed and tested for TempeHS 3D printers and standard mechatronic components.

 [3D Model Viewer](https://3dviewer.net/)
 [Thingiverse 3D models](https://www.thingiverse.com/)